-Save the Heartbeat had the Absolute Honor of making the Fien brothers the first ever recipients of the Matthias Scholarship at our charity gala on February 4th, 2017. the entire CHD community thinks about and prays for these boys all the time.
-We felt the need to recognize the sacrifices they have made, and the courageous way in which they have handled themselves in the face of unimaginable pain. read more about these amazing brothers and their CHD warrior sibling, Lawson, at our blog.
+Save the Heartbeat had the absolute honor of making the Fien brothers the first ever recipients of the Matthias Scholarship at our charity gala on February 4th, 2017.
+The entire CHD community thinks about and prays for these boys all the time.
+We felt the need to recognize the sacrifices they have made, and the courageous way in which they have handled themselves in the face of unimaginable pain.
+Read more about these amazing brothers and their CHD warrior sibling, Lawson, at our blog.

 2018 Recipients: Henry Michaelis & Noah, Savannah, Santino, Lucas, Tatum and Luna Esparza

 This year, a unanimous decision was made by our board to award the scholarship to TWO groups of siblings.
 These CHD families that have been chosen have been through more than their fair share the past 10+ years, but particularly this past year.
-For the first family, the only way to paint the full picture of what these siblings endure is to briefly tell you a little Bit about their heart warrior.
+For the first family, the only way to paint the full picture of what these siblings endure is to briefly tell you a little bit about their heart warrior.
 He is a ten-year-old boy who battles not ONE but SEVEN heart conditions, he has a pacemaker, and is in heart failure.
 He’s undergone a total of 18 procedures, which include multiple open heart surgeries.
 Most likely, he will also need a heart transplant in the near future.
 There are SEVEN KIDS total in this family.
 Compassion, patience, flexibility, and understanding has become part of their family DNA.
 Having a brother or a sister with CHD is a trial in itself.
 But this set of siblings is even more unique because some of them battle their own health issues.
 Without going into too much detail, some of these health issues include, severe asthma, a brain tumor, and of course severe emotional stress.
 Not only are these six siblings having to be strong and supportive for their heart warrior but as a unit of seven, they’re always going to have to support one other.
 Their journey is only beginning, it might only get harder, but this family needs a break.
-We were proud to present the Matthias scholarship to, Noah, Savannah, Santino, Lucas, Tatum and Luna- siblings to heart warrior Maceo Esparza.
+We were proud to present the Matthias Scholarship to, Noah, Savannah, Santino, Lucas, Tatum and Luna- siblings to heart warrior Maceo Esparza.

-The next Family is a little bit different because their heart warrior is in fact a heart angel. we won't talk about her heart condition because in no way, shape, or form did it define who she was.
+The next family is a little bit different because their heart warrior is in fact a heart angel.
+We won't talk about her heart condition because in no way, shape, or form did it define who she was.
 Noah Bella Michaelis passed away on January 3, 2017 after a 12-year battle with CHD.
 Noah was a CHD ambassador, and through an annual event she hosted with her parents called “Noah’s Festival of Life," she raised tens of thousands of dollars for the CHD community.
-Noah’s zest of life was unlike any other.
+Noah’s zest for life was unlike any other.
 The heaviness of being a heart kid never once stopped her from living life to the fullest and always helping others.
 She was an avid reader, philosopher, magician, foodie, animal activist and adventurer.
-She taught people to never leave a stone un-turned or a curiosity to be un-questioned.
+She taught people to never leave a stone unturned or a curiosity to be unquestioned.
 Adventure was something that was always awaiting.
 Noah was and is a light that will forever shine so bright.
 Noah passed away three months before her brother, Henry was born.
-Because of this, Henry will get to know and love his sister through the legacy she has left behind, as well as Through those of us who have vowed to keep her memory alive forever.
+Because of this, Henry will get to know and love his sister through the legacy she has left behind, as well as through those of us who have vowed to keep her memory alive forever.
 There is no doubt in our hearts that these two will always be connected for many reasons, one of those being, Noah was actually the one who chose his name.
-Henry has a lifetime to get to know his sister as her spirit will always be with him. knowing that Noah and Matthias are together brings us immense peace.
-It was our great honor to award the Matthias Parke Maloof Scholarship to Noah's baby brother, Henry Michaelis. to quote Noah, “who needs a map, go get lost!”
+Henry has a lifetime to get to know his sister as her spirit will always be with him.
+Knowing that Noah and Matthias are together brings us immense peace.
+It was our great honor to award the Matthias Parke Maloof Scholarship to Noah's baby brother, Henry Michaelis.
+To quote Noah, “who needs a map, go get lost!”